jorgeassuncao/MAID-EM/README.md

-# WEM - Wi-Fi Energy Monitor
+# MAID - Energy Monitor

-The **Wi-Fi Energy Monitor** is an energy monitor based on a ESP8266 board that uses XTM18S (or compatible) single phase energy meter to get energy readings.
-The energy monitor is MQTT enabled and sends readings for power (W), consumption (kWh) and accumulated consumption (kWh), but with a couple tricks you can also get apparent power (kVA) and current (A).
+The **MAID - Energy Monitor** is an energy monitor based on a ESP8266 board that uses the XTM18S (or compatible) single phase energy meter to get energy readings.
+The energy monitor is MQTT enabled and sends readings for power (W), consumption (kWh) and accumulated consumption (kWh), and with a couple tricks you can also get apparent power (kVA) and current (A).

+The MAID acronym stands for (M)qtt en(A)bled w(I)fi no(D)e.

 ### Version
-Current version is: _WEM - Wi-Fi Energy Monitor v0.6.6 (15/10/2017)_
+Current version is: _MAID - Energy Monitor v0.6.6 (15/10/2017)_

 ### Features
-+ Works on NodeMCU boards.
-[View compatible boards](https://github.com/jorgeassuncao/ESP8266-Energy-Monitor/wiki/Parts-List)
++ Works on ESP8266-based boards.
+[View compatible boards](https://github.com/jorgeassuncao/MAID-EM/wiki/Parts-List)
++ Separate file with all the variables that need to be configured, so you do not have to mess with all the code
-+ MQTT enabled
++ MQTT enabled with the PubSubClient library
-+ Configurable topics to publish
++ Configurable MQTT topics to fit your needs
 + Publishes various information over MQTT:
-  + Current kWh
+  + Current Consumption (kWh)
-  + Current Watt
+  + Current Power (Watt)
-  + Accum kWh (pulses)
+  + Accumulated Consumption (kWh)
   + IP address
   + MAC address
 + Retains the last accumulated consumption value even if the device is rebooted, reset or powered off
 + ESP8266 Webserver to create a web interface
 + Web interface uses Bootstrap framework
 + Information available on the web interface:
-  + Current kWh
+  + Current Consumption (kWh)
-  + Current Watt
+  + Current Power (Watt)
-  + Accum kWh (pulses)
+  + Accumulated Consumption (kWh)
 + A button on the web interface allows to reset the device remotely
 + Debug info via serial interface
 + Information available on the serial interface:
   + IP address
   + MAC address
-  + Current kWh
+  + Current Consumption (kWh)
-  + Current Watt
+  + Current Power (Watt)
-  + Accum kWh (pulses)
+  + Accumulated Consumption (kWh)
 + Telnet server
   + Set CPU speed for ESP8266 (80MHz/160MHz)
   + Remote reset of the device